wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 #### Custom Transceivers

+The NTT framework supports advanced features such as custom Transceivers for specialized message verification, enhancing security and adaptability.
+The architecture includes detailed processes for initiating transfers, managing rate limits, and finalizing token operations, with specific instructions and events outlined for EVM-compatible chains and Solana.

 NTT has the flexibility to support custom message verification in addition to Wormhole Guardian message verification.
 Custom verifiers are implemented as transceiver contracts and can be protocol-specific or provided by other third-party attesters.
 Protocols can also configure the threshold of attestations required to mark a token transfer as valid — for example, 2/2, 2/3, 3/5.